The main reason for having a teacher is that they teach you things; that’s what teachers do.

 Beginners need teachers primarily for guidance, showing them what to learn and answering questions about Chinese.
 Naturally, they also need lots of feedback, especially on pronunciation.

 Advanced learners also need teachers, but the emphasis on feedback is much stronger here.
-Drills can be very useful.
 Teachers can also challenge advanced learners, encouraging them to leave their comfort zone and expand their horizons.

-How much time you spend with a teacher depends on how much money and time you have, along with how much you enjoy doing things on your own.
+How much you rely on a teacher depends on how much money and time you have, along with how much you enjoy doing things on your own.
 In this and subsequent articles, I will assume that you have access to a teacher for a limited amount of time, and that this time is precious, either because you have to pay for it or because you’re busy with other things.